HQSquantumsimulations/qoqo/documentation/src/high-level/pauliz.md

     "<H>", {x_basis_index: 0.1, z_basis_index: 0.2},
 )
 ```
-We can now define a qoqo measurement that can be seamlessly supplied into a quantum program for execution on either a simulator or quantum hardware.
+We can now define a qoqo measurement that can be seamlessly supplied to a quantum program for execution on either a simulator or quantum hardware.
 Below is the complete code for creating this measurement.

 ```python
 from qoqo import Circuit